pygame/pygame/docs/reST/ref/sndarray.rst

 | :sl:`pygame module for accessing sound sample data`

-Functions to convert between numpy arrays and Sound objects.
-This module will only be available when pygame can use the external numpy package.
+Functions to convert between NumPy arrays and Sound objects.
+This module will only be available when pygame can use the external NumPy package.

 Sound data is made of thousands of samples per second, and each sample is the